Heprain/SEFFSal/README.md

 ## 1. 🌟  NEWS

-- [2023/12/14] Our SEFFSal has been accpeted by 2024 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2024).
+- [2023/12/14] Our SEFFSal has been accepted by the 2024 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2024).
 - [2024/1/22]  Releasing the codebase of SEFFSal and all the pre-trained checkpoints.

 ## 2. 🚀 Get Start

 **0. Install**
-> Note: This code was developed on Ubuntu 20.04 with Python 3.7, CUDA 11.7 and PyTorch 1.13.1.
+> Note: This code was developed on Ubuntu 20.04 with Python 3.7, CUDA 11.7, and PyTorch 1.13.1.

 Clone the repo.
 ```